SimGuo/docs/OpenCV NN vs Shogun NN.md

 ```
 ___
+Here comes the actual benchmarking code!
 ```CPP
 int main()
 {
     init_shogun_with_defaults();
 ```
 ___
+we will be using the CvMLData class of OpenCV.
 ```CPP
     CvMLData mlData;
     mlData.read_csv("car.data");
 ```
 ___
+> The data that we have has the class response(outcome) written as the last index of each row.

+We get a pointer to ```CvMat``` class containing all the data.
+Total number of the features is the ```total columns -1```.

 ```CPP
     const CvMat* temp = mlData.get_values();
     int numfeatures = temp->cols-1;
     mlData.set_response_idx(numfeatures);
 ```
 ___
+We divide the data available to us into two equal parts.
+We will use the first half for the training purpose and the rest half for the testing purpose.
 ```CPP
     CvTrainTestSplit spl((float)0.5);
     mlData.set_train_test_split(&spl);
 ```
 ___
+We get the respective indices of the training and testing data and store it in the cv::Mat format.
 ```CPP

     const CvMat* traindata_idx = mlData.get_train_sample_idx();